We don’t realize how important our feet are until they start to cause us problems. Pain on the...

 - Wide mouth: These are shoes with a wider opening, which helps with putting shoes on and taking them off quickly.
-This is especially important for those that have feet that tend to swell.
+This is especially important for those who have feet that tend to swell.

-- High back: A high back shoe can maintain ankle support and stability while walking.
+- High back: A high-back shoe can maintain ankle support and stability while walking.

-- Proper padding: Shoes without cushion puts pressure on the back and hips, so it is essential to buy shoes with padding to disperse each step’s impact.
+- Proper padding: Shoes without cushion put pressure on the back and hips, so it is essential to buy shoes with padding to disperse each step’s impact.
 Too much padding allows people to slam their feet down carelessly, creating a bad habit that can cause walking troubles without shoes.

 - Insulated material: Shoes with a sturdy mesh material provide breathability, which decreases the likelihood of foot swelling.
 This material also allows the shoe to bend with the feet, which can be much more comfortable than shoes with a rigid material.